gbmhunter/blog/content/programming/languages/c-sharp/_index.md

 delSomeChars = delSomeChars.Remove(5);
 ```

-## Converting To Hex
+### Converting To Hex

 Use the `Convert.ToString()` class to convert to a hexadecimal string.
-The case of the format specifier (i.e. 'x' or 'X'), determines whether the alphabetical characters in the hex output (A-F) will be in lower-case or in upper-case.
+The case of the format specifier (i.e. `x` or `X`), determines whether the alphabetical characters in the hex output (A-F) will be in lower-case or in upper-case.

 ```c#
 // Will convert the value into a hexadecimal number with 4 digits,